fmata-afk/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-frequently-asked-questions.md

  `Mount-SRDestination -Name RG2 -Computername SRV2 -TemporaryPath T:\`

+Note: Your Temporary Drive T: needs to be added to the cluster as Available Storage so that SR can recognize the Volume T: to mount.

 The replicated volume D: is now accessible on SRV2.
 You can read and write to it normally, copy files off it, or run an online backup that you save elsewhere for safekeeping, under the D: path.
 The T: volume will only contain log data.

 To remove the test failover snapshot and discard its changes: